CorporateVault LogoCorporateVault

 Daewoo’s slogan was "Great Universe," reflecting Kim Woo-choong’s ambition to be everywhere.

-• The Fraud Choice: Rather than restructuring, Kim ordered his accountants to "fix" the books.
-Forensic auditors found that Daewoo inflated its assets by $22.9 Billion and hid $20.1 Billion in debt to keep the loans flowing.
+• The Fraud Choice: Rather than declaring insolvency, Kim ordered his accountants to "fix" the books.
+Forensic auditors found that Daewoo inflated its assets by $22.9 Billion and hid $20.1 Billion in debt.

 The BFC Account: London's Shadow Office